At United Hospital District, we are committed to care and committed to you.

 2016: In April, UHD, Inc. opens the Fairmont Clinic location.

 2018: UHD, Inc. purchases Smart Clinic of Fairmont in June.
-In December, the Emergency Department and lobby renovation project begins at the Blue Earth facility.
-The primary objective for reconfiguring and expanding the ED and trauma rooms is to provide improved security and safety for patients, family members, providers, and staff.
-Projected completion date is October 2019.
+In December, construction begins on the Emergency Department and lobby renovation project at the Blue Earth facility.
+The primary objective for reconfiguring and expanding the ED and trauma rooms is to provide improved security and safety for patients, family members and staff.